 New York is one of the most exciting, thriving cities in the world.
-It’s a tourist trap for a reason; with so much to see and do, you could while away days at a time and still find yourself wanting to come back for more.
+It’s a tourist trap for a reason; with so much to see and do, you could be away for days at a time and still find yourself wanting to come back for more.
 It’s a city that is packed with history but also leads the way into the future, bringing the two worlds together in perfect synergy.

 For many people, the idea of the above will be exciting.
 They will thrive in the thrill, the bustle, a city that is the hivemind of the world and at the apex of tourist destinations.
 They won’t see anything but good things in how big the crowds are, how loud the streets can be, and how busy every step they take will be.
 In fact, it will energize them, the mere prospect of such busyness being the focus of their trip.

 But what if you are more inclined to the introverted way of living?
 You still want to see New York, to experience a city that has no real equal throughout the rest of the world.
 But words like “bustling” give you a headache just from contemplating the idea of it; you want to experience the city, but the other people?
 That’s a whole different ball game.

 Even in a city that burns through its energy the way NYC does, there are ways and means for an introvert to find a way to survive as a tourist.
 All you have to do is know the right places to go and – sometimes more importantly – when you should be visiting them.
 If you’re stuck for starter ideas, then fear not introverts of the world, you’re covered…